ANTARCTIC FICTION BIBLIOGRAPHY

 The lives of three women, a cook, a composer and a geologist, working at AntarcticaÕs McMurdo and South Pole Stations, become entwined as they each search for answers to personal and professional aspirations.
 The author has been awarded two National Science Foundation Artists & Writers in Antarctica fellowships.

 Binkley, Paul David.
 Thawing Eden.
-Kindle Edition.
-2010.
+Kindle Edition, 2010.

 A leaf with special powers is found under the ice of Antarctica, and an expedition is launched to further explore the origins of the plant.
 Rival researchers and the expedition leader bring murder, deception, love intrigues and theories of the origin of the planet to the mix.
 The Garden of Eden is discovered, complete with snake and forbidden fruit.